KislyKamil/FetchAPI-practice/README.md

 # FetchAPI-practice
-I've done some async tasks with JavaScript, JSON database and built with Node.js
+Async CRUD with JavaScript, JSON database and built with Node.js

 ________________________________________________________________________________________________________________________________